Birthstones by Month

 Wearing the birthstone associated with your birth month was thought to bring good luck and protection.
-In modern times, birthstone jewellery is a popular keepsake gift for special occasions.
+In modern times, birthstone jewelry is a popular keepsake gift for special occasions.

 The versatile gem stone garnet is the birthstone of January.